Curtain Antennas

 We have 9.21 dBi, or 0.71 dB gain over a dipole at optimum height.
 This isn't much gain, but at least it is not significant negative gain like the twisted feed antenna produces at half-frequency!!

-By using two equal length open wire feedlines to a common junction and feeding that junction with another open wire line to a tuner or matching system, we can have a gain antenna over a 2:1 frequency range (and beyond).
+By using two equal-length open wire feed lines to a common junction, and feeding that junction with another open wire line to a tuner or matching system, we can have a gain antenna over a 2:1 frequency range (and beyond).
 This is the basic principle of distributed feed broadside arrays.
-You cannot do this with a transposed feedline or a series feed system.
+You cannot do this with a transposed feed line or a series feed system.
 It just will not work if you want gain or good performance on multiple bands.
 You cannot do this with a Sterba curtain either, since a Sterba is a narrow bandwidth antenna when we consider gain and pattern.

 Bi-Square Array

-It suffers the same electrical spacing issues at the current maximums as the distributed fed bi-square, except outside of the design band the phase and location of the current maximums is wrong.
+This feed method suffers the same electrical spacing issues at the current maximums as the distributed fed bi-square, except outside of the design band the phase and location of the current maximums is wrong.
 This current location and phase shift error prevents the antenna from having a good pattern over wide frequency ranges.

-If you find a way to electrically short the upper insulated break in the conductors on half-frequency, this bi-square will act like a conventional full wave loop on half-frequency.
+If we find a way to electrically short the upper insulated break in the conductors on half-frequency, this bi-square will act like a conventional full wave loop on half-frequency.
 One way to do this would be to connect an open stub at the top that is 1/2 wave long on the band where the face lengths are each 1/2 wave long.
 In this case when frequency is moved to half frequency and each side is 1/4 wave long, the upper inverted V element is shorted.
 This makes the antenna behave like a full wave loop on the half-frequency, and behave as a bi-square on the primary design frequency.
 The voltages across the open ends can be very high, many kilovolts at high power levels, so this system requires a good relay or stub even at low or medium power levels.

 The patterns below compare conventional feed bi squares with distributed feed bi-square antennas.